mauro-nievoff/MultiCaRe_Dataset/README.md

 - Almost 100K patients and 400K medical doctors and researchers were involved in the creation of the articles included in the dataset (see metadata.parquet for citations)
 - The dataset contains images and cases from different medical specialties, such as oncology, cardiology, surgery and pathology

+For a detailed insight about the contents of this dataset, please refer to this [data article](https://www.sciencedirect.com/science/article/pii/S2352340923010351) published in Data In Brief.

 You can find further details about how the dataset was created by reading the notebooks from the [Dataset_Creation_Process folder](https://github.com/mauro-nievoff/MultiCaRe_Dataset/tree/main/Dataset_Creation_Process).

 ## ✅ Create Your Own Dataset